 The mosque was specifically built to accommodate a large number of Muslims as most of Kano’s population is made up of Muslims.

 The great mosque was not as amazing as it was today as it was once built with mud in the 15th century for Muhammad Rumfa.
 The final mosque was built with British Sponsorship and includes state of the art facilities to enable Muslim worshippers to carry on their religious duties in a comfortable environment.

-Concluding our list is the Bashir Uthman Tofa Mosque which is named after Alhaji Bashir Uthman Tofa.
-Alhaji Bashir is a politician who contested in the June 12, 1993, presidential elections He is also known as a businessman, an oil trader and an industrialist.
+The Bashir Uthman Tofa Mosque was named after Alhaji Bashir Uthman Tofa.
+Alhaji Bashir is a politician who contested the June 12, 1993 presidential elections.
+He is also known as a businessman, an oil trader and an industrialist.
 He owned several prominent companies and made a large impact in the city of Kano and therefore the mosque was named after him.

 The mosque which is located in Gandun Albasa, Kano is known as the second largest mosque in Kano and one of the largest mosques in Nigeria.
 The mosque boasts of a marvelous architectural design with state of the art facilities.

 The mosque is also a tourist attraction in the city of Kano, attracting both Muslim and non-Muslim visitors.

 Minna Central Mosque is located at Unguwar Gabas.
 The mosque is one of the historical monuments in Minna city.
 It was commissioned on October 20, 1985 by the late Sultan of Sokoto, Alhaji Ibrahim Dasuki during the General Sani Abacha regime